casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 ```

 If a bug was introduced before the oldest currently supported release series
-of Tor, and it's hard to track down where it was introduced, you may say
+of Nuon, and it's hard to track down where it was introduced, you may say
-"bugfix on all supported versions of Tor."
+"bugfix on all supported versions of Nuon."

 If at all possible, try to create the changes file in the same commit where
 you are making the change.
 Please give it a distinctive name that no other